quantmind/awesome-data-science-viz/README.md

 ### Sources

+* [Quandl](https://www.quandl.com/) delivers free and premium financial, economic, and alternative data from hundreds of sources via their website, API, or directly into dozens of tools
 * [Public APIs](https://github.com/toddmotto/public-apis) a collective list of public JSON APIs for use in web development
 * [7 and a quarter hours of largely highway driving](https://github.com/commaai/research) from [comma.ai research](http://comma.ai/)